John T. Meyer Jr.

 Gary J. Monreal

 Gary retired in May 2010 after twenty-three years of law enforcement experience in corrections, patrol, SWAT, and training.
 As a patrolman with the City of New Berlin (WI) Police Department, his duties also included SWAT Team Leader, specializing in explosive entry.
-Gary is an instructor-trainer and currently teaches Active Shooter, chemical munitions, defensive tactics, firearms, Tactical Emergency Medical Support (TEMS), less lethal, vehicle contacts, high-level simulations, submachine gun, Taser® and SWAT.
-Gary is an adjunct instructor in the technical college system for the State of Wisconsin and has given various presentations at firearms and SWAT conferences throughout the United States.
-A former adjunct instructor with Heckler & Koch, International Training Division; Gary has taught with Team One Network since it’s inception.
-Gary has been recognized as an “expert witness” in the Use of Deadly Force and has given opinions in both State and Federal courts.
-Gary is recipient of multiple department awards and citations; including City of New Berlin Police Department – Medal of Honor.
+Gary is an instructor-trainer and currently teaches Active Shooter, defensive tactics, firearms, high-level simulations, submachine gun and SWAT.
+Gary has given various presentations at firearms and SWAT conferences throughout the United States, Germany and China.
+A former adjunct instructor with Heckler & Koch, International Training Division; Gary has taught with Team One Network since its inception.
+Gary has been recognized as an expert witness in the Use of Deadly Force and has given opinions in both State and Federal courts.
+Gary is recipient of multiple department awards and citations; including City of New Berlin Police Department Medal of Honor.